 The Blue Badge is linked to you rather than a vehicle, so you can use it with any car.
 This includes taxis and hire cars that you're driving, or travelling in as a passenger.

 When you get your Blue Badge, you should be given a leaflet from your council explaining how to use it.
-If you don’t get one, either ask or read the guidelines on nidirect.gov.
+If you don’t get one, either ask or download a copy from GOV.UK.

 Follow our advice to apply for a Blue Badge, if you don’t have one already.

 You can’t use your Blue Badge everywhere - for example in some areas of London.

 You should check before you park on GOV.UK to avoid getting a ticket, or on your local authority's website if you're parking in Scotland or Northern Ireland.

 Your Blue Badge usually lets you park for free:

 - on streets with parking meters or pay-and-display machines for as long as you need to

 - in disabled parking bays on streets for as long as you need to, unless a sign says there is a time limit

 - on single or double yellow lines for up to 3 hours unless there’s a ‘no loading’ sign